 It’s actually pretty straightforward, but it can seem confusing because there are quite a few ways you can get a place on an apprenticeship, a bit like there are different ways to get jobs.
 You’ll need to put the effort in, as you’re going to be employed in a real job, but there is help and advice out there!

 For example, at Nottingham College we advertise vacancies on our website, and we have a dedicated apprenticeship team to help with CV writing, applications, interviews, and even finding vacancies in the first place!

 The short answer is no!
 In fact, there is only a lower age limit – you’ll need to be 16 or over by the time you want to start.
 You can register your interest and even apply while you’re still at school though.

-For example, if you’re taking your GCSEs this year and would like to start an apprenticeship in summer 2019, you can start searching for vacancies now.
+For example, if you’re taking your GCSEs this year and would like to start an apprenticeship when you get your results, you can start searching for vacancies now.
 You’ll just need to be 16 or over by the time you’d be starting the apprenticeship.

 There are also plenty of opportunities for adults, and apprenticeships start throughout the year!